-Author has written 6 stories for Fantasy, and Romance.
+Author has written 9 stories for Fantasy, Romance, General, Love, and Fantasy.

 Hello!
 I go by Livvy.
 Writing is my passion, my hobby, and—hopefully—my future career.
 Until that happens—if it happens at all—I'm content to post stories online.

 My current original WIP is called Metanoia.
 A full-fledged summary is still in-progress, just as the story is, but the definition of the word should provide a vague picture of what the story is about:

 Metanoia—the journey of changing one's mind, heart, self, or way of life.

 As I'm enamored with the story, setting, and characters, don't be surprised if a lot of my stories are:

 Want to get a look at the structure of the world, and read the myths and legends, while getting to know the characters?
 Check Eldora out here.

 Constructive criticism is welcome, so long as it is constructive.

 Most of my book covers are aesthetic sets I made by browsing pinterest!
 If there's a photo on any of them that should not be, let me know and I'll get it changed :)